 When does the 2020 Tour de France start?

-The 2020 edition of the Tour de France will start in Nice on the 27th of June.
+The 2020 edition of the Tour de France will now start in Nice on Saturday 29 August.